 In the media

-Here you find an excerpt of the international coverage about Investigate Europe, it’s team members and investigations.
+Here you find excerpts of the international coverage about Investigate Europe, its team members and investigations.

 Investigate Europe was awarded by the Surveillance study network for it’s investigation about the European border regime: